 This guide to Huntington Beach California is filled with information on where to stay and what to do while visiting.

 There is seemingly endless sand to lay or play on and great waves to surf or body surf in (which are bigger in winter).
 There is over 8 miles of uninterrupted beachfront with a two lane trail on which to walk, jog, skate or bike.
+Beach volleyball is popular, while others like to walk out on the pier.

-Huntington State Beach stretches for about 2 miles of this coast, and comes complete with lifeguard stands, restrooms, showers, bike and beach rentals, snack shacks and fire pits.
+The 2 main beaches: Huntington State Beach stretches for about 2 miles of this coast, and comes complete with lifeguard stands, restrooms, showers, bike and beach rentals, snack shacks and fire pits.

 Huntington City Beach is similar, but smaller, and includes the Huntington Beach Pier where people fish, roller blade and people watch.
 The pier is also host to a variety of events such as a farmer’s market, art festival and even an annual rubber duck race.
 The city beach is also where the international surfing championships are usually held.